cairo-lab/pyOAI/README.md

 ### Concat data and convert to dataframes

 Breaking out the data into some 150 data files is a bit cluttered. `Create OAI Dataframes.ipynb` was a coarse stab at concatenation and dataframe creation.
-This will be a work in progress as the details of different datasets is explored and more logical dataframe schemas become evident from actual usage.
+This will be a work in progress.
+As the details of different datasets is explored and more logical dataframe schemas become evident from actual usage, dataframe creation will move to `Create Data Specific Dataframes.ipynb`.
+It is a more attentive attempt to create concatenated dataframes.